What to Know About Albinism in Dogs

 There are a few common skin problems in dogs that albino dogs will deal with.
 Because of little or no melanin in their skin, albino dogs are much more prone to sun damage, which can lead to skin cancer.

-It’s important to protect any dog from the sun, but albino dogs need extra protection.
+It’s important to protect dogs from the sun, but albino dogs need extra protection.
 There are sunscreens for dogs to try or you can stick to shady areas.
 You can also get protective clothing or coats to protect their skin from sun exposure.
 Protecting any dog from sun damage is a beach safety tip for dogs to keep in mind anytime your dog is outside.

 This is just an overview of what to know about albinism in dogs.
 Albino dogs can lead full and happy lives, especially with the right care.
 If you have any questions, don’t be afraid to talk to your vet!